IAUBIDBY/IAU-Case-Study---Php-Junior-Developer/README.md

 - The git command line tool or a Git tools like SourceTree or GitHub Desktop installed on your computer.
 - A Github account
-- IDE (editor) ıts for your choice
+- IDE (editor) its for your choice

 ### Instructions
-This case study you have three hours (3-HRS) but you can fınısh ıt ın 5 days for joıner developer also ıts depending on your depth and ability.
+This case study you have three hours (3-HRS) but you can finish it in 5 days for joiner developer also its depending on your depth and ability.
 This study is mostly to see HOW you approach the problems.

-theır ıs max 5 days to finish your task. after that time your code will be not accepted
+their is max 5 days to finish your task. after that time your code will be not accepted

 ### Tech

-You may know open source (PHP) core programing and how to use frameworks wıth defferent  packages/libraries and functions where he/she can complete project/task.
+You may know open source (PHP) core programing and how to use frameworks with defferent  packages/libraries and functions where he/she can complete project/task.

 * PHP
 * MYSQL